 Restricted Stock Unit.
 Restricted stock units are denominated in unit equivalent of shares and are typically awarded to participants without payment of consideration.
-They are subject to vesting conditions based upon a schedule or performance criteria established by the Committee.
+They are subject to vesting conditions based upon a schedule or performance criteria established by the Committee, subject to compliance with the minimum vesting requirements described above.
 Unlike restricted stock, the stock underlying restricted stock units will not be issued until the restricted stock units have vested.
-In addition, recipients of restricted stock units generally have no voting or dividend rights until the vesting conditions are satisfied.
+In addition, recipients of restricted stock units have no voting rights until the vesting conditions are satisfied and shares are issued.
 Restricted stock units may be settled in shares, cash or a combination of both.
 On the vesting date (or such later date as determined by the Committee and set forth in the agreement evidencing the award), the participant will be issued one unrestricted, fully transferable share for each restricted stock unit scheduled to be paid out on such date and not previously forfeited.
-Alternatively, settlement of a restricted stock unit may be made in cash (in an amount reflecting the fair market value of shares that would have been issued) or any combination of cash and shares, as determined by the Committee, in test of the committee may authorize dividend equivalents to be paid on outstanding restricted stock units.
-If dividend equivalents are authorized to be paid, they may be paid in cash or shares at the time dividends are declared on the shares or at the time the awards yest. in the discretion of the Committee.
+Alternatively, settlement of a restricted stock unit may be made in cash (in an amount reflecting the fair market value of shares that would have been issued) or any combination of cash and shares, as determined by the Committee, in its sole discretion.
+The Committee may authorize dividend equivalents to be accrued on outstanding restricted stock units.
+If dividend equivalents are authorized to be accrued, they may be paid in either cash or shares or a combination of both cash and shares by such formula and at such time and subject to such limitations as determined by the Committee, provided that no dividend equivalents will be paid on any restricted stock unit that is not vested or that does not become vested in accordance with its terms.